dhled/ros_graph_parser/README.md

 rosrun ros_graph_parser yaml_snaphot -f *file_name.yaml*

 Parameter:
 * *file_name.yaml*: the name of the file.
-It will be saved in the resource folder of the ros_graph_parser package (ensure that you have the permission).
+It will be saved in the "result" folder of the ros_graph_parser package (ensure that you have the permission).

 ### ROS Node
 This is meant to be runned continually.
 This node provides a service to be used to acquire a YAML dumped format scan of the ROS Graph